-To begin with, let’s understand the basic definition of “child abduction.”
+To begin with, let’s understand the basic definition of “parental child abduction.”

-“Child abduction, or parental child abduction, happens when one parent or guardian takes, conceals, or detains a child from the other parent or guardian without their consent, or authorisation of courts.”
+“Child abduction, or parental child abduction, occurs when one parent or guardian takes, conceals, or detains a child from the other parent or guardian without their consent, or authorisation of courts.”

 Parental child abduction happens in cases of custody disputes when parents are unable to reach an agreement about parenting arrangements and child custody.

-It also states that international parental abduction of children will attract a penalty of three years’ imprisonment.
+It also states that international parental abduction of children will face a penalty of 10 years in prison.

 International Parental Child Abduction (IPCA)

 Among all the countries, Australia, the UK, and many countries in Asia are signatories to the Hague Convention.
-If the child has been abducted and taken to a country that is a member of the Hague Convention, then the Australian Central Authority will intervene and assist with the matter.
+Suppose the child has been abducted and taken to a country that is a member of the Hague Convention.
+In that case, the Australian Central Authority will intervene and assist with the matter.

-On the other hand, if the child is taken to a country which is not a signatory to the Convention, then the process will be different.
-In this case, the following things can happen: –
+On the other hand, if the child is taken to a country that is not a signatory to the Convention, then the process will be different.
+In this case, the following things can happen:

-- Lastly, the parent in Australia can get a court order within Australia preventing the abducting parent (who is overseas) from pursuing a court case in the foreign nation.
+- Lastly, the parent in Australia can get a court order within Australia preventing the abducting parent (who is overseas) from pursuing a court case in a foreign nation.

-In some cases, when the parent realises that their child has been abducted by the other parent, they can immediately contact the Australian Federal Police (AFP) who can place the child’s name under the Family Law Watchlist.
-The AFP is also a member of the Global Missing Children’s Network (GMCN)
+In some cases, when the parent realises that their child has been abducted by the other parent, they can immediately contact the Australian Federal Police (AFP).
+They can place the child’s name under the Family Law Watchlist.

-This can be helpful in case the abducting parent has not already left Australia.
-If this step is applicable to you, it is also recommended to speak with a family lawyer who can assist you with filing a police report, and with other legal processes.
+This can be helpful in case the abducting parent has not already left with their child overseas.
+If this step applies to you, it is also recommended to speak with a family lawyer who can assist you with filing a police report and with other legal processes.

 Applying For A Recovery Order

-The other parent can apply for a recovery order in case of child abduction.
-Under Section 67Q of the Family Law Acct 1975, a recovery order is used to: –
+A recovery order can help a parent recover their abducted child.
+Under Section 67Q of the Family Law Act 1975, a recovery order is used to:

 - Direct a police officer to take action to find, recover and return the child to the designated parent/guardian;